How to Remove IDP.Generic in 2024: 3 Simple Steps

 Once you’ve identified whether or not IDP.Generic is a false positive, you can now delete any other malware files that your scanner has identified.

 When everything is either whitelisted or deleted, you should restart your PC.
-It’s always a good idea to restart your computer after removing viruses, as malware can boot into Windows’ memory and keep running even if the associated file is uninstalled.
+It’s always a good idea to restart your computer after removing viruses, as malware can be stored in your computer’s memory and keep running even if the associated file is uninstalled.

 Once you’ve restarted your PC, you need to rerun the full scan.
-The scan shouldn’t take as long this time, but if the scan finds more malware, you will have to restart your PC again and keep repeating steps 1 and 2 until no more malware files are detected.
+The scan shouldn’t take as long this time, but if it finds more malware, you will have to restart your PC again and keep repeating steps 1 and 2 until no more malware files are detected.

 Step 3.
 Keep Your Device From Getting Re-Infected